novusengine/NovusCore/Installing.md

 Copy those to an empty folder from which you want to run the server.

 ## Step 3 Setting up the database.
+By now you should have a MySQL server set up.

+**NovusCore requires 4 databases**
+1. Authserver
+(For account data such as username and password)
+2. Characterserver
+(For Character data such as names, class, level, etc)
+3. Worldserver
+(Empty right now)
+4. DBCData
+(Empty right now)

+The Authserver, Characterserver and Worldserver currently have template SQL files in [*Resources/Database Files/Templates*](https://github.com/novuscore/NovusCore/tree/master/resources/Database%20Files/Templates) which was included in the downloaded source.
+To run these files you can use a MySQL client like [HeidiSQL](https://www.heidisql.com/download.php) or [MySQL Workbench](https://www.mysql.com/products/workbench/).

+DBCData is currently unused and you only need to create a new empty database called "DBCData" to satisfy the servers. *Note that this may change in the future*